sagemath/trac_to_gh/Issue 8735.md

 # Issue 8735: Renamed size to cardinality in poset

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8735

 Original creator: hivert